Strippit 20-Station Turret

 FC1000/2 Machine

 Over 500 Machines were built with this type of Turret-Drive.
-Most are Still in active production use, and we will show some of their Problems and Fixes.
+Many are Still in active production use, and we will show some of their Problems and Fixes.

-This 2nd Type had a New Gearbox Type, with the Servo Motor now mounted on Top, and the Resolver Feedback Package pointed Upward were it was fairly easy to get at.
+This 2nd Type had a New Gearbox Type, with Servo Motor now mounted above Gearbox, and Resolver Feedback Package pointed Upward were it was fairly easy to get at.

 Quite Well when new, but over time,